Our Hospitality: Plot

-When he arrives, the brothers want to shoot him, but the father refuses to allow it while he is a guest in their mansion, referring to this as "our hospitality".
+When he arrives, the brothers want to shoot him, but the father refuses to allow it while he is a guest in their mansion, referring to this as "our hospitality."
 When Willie overhears a conversation between the brothers, he finally realizes his grave predicament.
 A parson comes to supper as well, but as he prepares to leave, he finds it is furiously raining outside.
 The Canfield patriarch insists the parson stay the night, while McKay invites himself to do the same.

 The next morning, McKay stays inside the house, while the Canfield men wait for his departure.
 McKay finally manages to leave by putting on a woman's dress as a chase ensues.
 Eventually, he starts down a steep cliff side, but is unable to find a way to the bottom.
-One Canfield lowers a rope (so he can get a better shot) to which Willie ties himself, but the Canfield falls into the water far below, dragging Willie along.
-Finally, Willie manages to steal the train locomotive and tender, but the tender derails, dumping him into the river towards the rapids.
-Virginia spots him and goes after him in a rowboat; she falls into the water and is swept over the edge of the large waterfall.
+One Canfield lowers a rope (so he can get a better shot) to which Willie ties himself, but Canfield falls into the water far below, dragging Willie along.
+Finally, Willie manages to steal a train locomotive and tender, but the tender derails, dumping him into the river towards the rapids.
+Virginia spots him and goes after him in a rowboat, but falls into the water and is swept over the edge of the large waterfall.
 McKay swings trapeze-like on a rope, catching her hands in mid-fall and depositing her safely on a ledge.

 When it grows dark, the Canfield men decide to continue their murderous search the next day.
-Returning home, they see Willie and Virginia embracing; Joseph Canfield furiously rushes into the room, gun in hand.
+Returning home, they see Willie and Virginia embracing, Joseph Canfield furiously rushes into the room, gun in hand.
 He is brought up short by the parson, who asks him if he wishes to kiss the bride.
 Seeing a hanging "love thy neighbor" sampler, the father decides to bless the union and end the feud.
-The Canfields place their pistols on a table; Willie then divests himself of the many guns he took from their gun cabinet.
+The Canfields place their pistols on a table.
+Willie then divests himself of the many guns he took from their gun cabinet.